itsjunqing/terabytes/README.md

-# FIT3077 Tutor-Student Matching System
+# TeraBytes: Tutor-Student Matching App

-## Project Background
+## Preface

-This project represents the final submission for [FIT3077 Software Architecture](https://handbook.monash.edu/2021/units/FIT3077) unit.
-The objective of this project is to design and build an online tutor matching application that places prospective students in touch with private tutors.
-It connects student to tutors through bidding and contract formation process.
+TeraBytes is a project that aims to connect an students to tutors through a bididng and contract formation system.
+It helps to place prospective students in touch with private tutors.

-Students can initiate bids in the bid marketplace alongside with preferences such as day, time, subject, qualification, rate, etc.
-Tutors can browse the bid marketplace to either buyout the bids or offer an alternative bid to the students.
-Upon agreement by student or tutor, a contract is then formed between the both parties with a specified contract duration.
+Students can initiate bids in the bid marketplace alongside with preferences such as day, time, subject, qualification, rate, etc. <br>Tutors can browse the bid marketplace to either buyout the bids or offer an alternative bid to the students. <br>Upon agreement by student or tutor, a contract is then formed between the both parties with a specified contract duration.

-Our system applies the following architectures/design in building the application:
+The system applies the following architectures/design in building the application:
 - [Model-View Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) for overall architecture
 - [Adapter pattern](https://refactoring.guru/design-patterns/adapter) to serialize JSONs to corresponding objects
 - [Template pattern](https://refactoring.guru/design-patterns/template-method) to generalize common views across different user interfaces